-Sharing recordings of your gameplay is all the rage these days, but believe it or not, watching someone play a video game is about as old as the pastime itself.
+Sharing recordings of your gameplay is a relatively recent phenomenon, but believe it or not, watching someone play a video game is about as old as the pastime itself.

 OBS resides in the domain of professional and power users, but the beauty is that with just a few minutes of training it’s easy enough to start using.
 Anyone who wants to take their game recording and production to the next level should really take a look at OBS.